-ENG-381 Studies in Film Genre 3 credits
+ENG-381 Studies in Film Genre

-Provides an in-depth examination of a variety of film genres (such as the gangster film the western, the musical, the screwball comedy, the science fiction film, and the horror film, among others), to be examined through the perspective of film genre theory.
+Provides an in-depth examination of a variety of film genres (such as the gangster film, the western, the musical, the screwball comedy, the science fiction film, and the horror film, among others), to be examined through the perspective of film genre theory.
 Through close analysis of selected films and readings, students will define the aesthetic and thematic patterns characterizing specific genres, and will trace the development of those genres within the dual contexts of the film industry and cultural ideology.
-Prerequisite: ENG-284.

-ENG-382 Comparative Film Directors 3 credits
+ENG-382 Comparative Film Directors

 Provides an in-depth comparative study of major American, international, independent and avant-garde filmmakers.
 Through close analysis of selected films and readings, students will define the aesthetic and thematic patterns characterizing the work of individual directors and will draw meaningful comparisons among directors sharing similar aesthetic and thematic approaches.
 Students will trace the artistic development of directors through their careers, assessing individual works in the context of film criticism and theory, and in the context of multi-layered intertextual influences.
-Prerequisite: ENG-284.

-ENG-383 Survey of National Cinemas 3 credits
+ENG-383 Survey of National Cinemas

 Provides an in-depth study of the history and defining characteristics of national cinemas.
-Through close analysis of selected films and readings, students will examine the general movements within the history and development of various national cinemas, with attention to film historiography when considering how patterns are to be viewed in light of the culture, politics and history of a particular producing nation.
+Through close analysis of selected films and readings, students will examine the general movements within the history and development of various national cinemas, with attention to film historiography when considering how patterns are to be viewed in light of the culture, politics, and history of a particular producing nation.
 Further, students will trace and evaluate the influence of selected film movements and issues upon both cinematic and critical practice.
-Prerequisite: ENG-284.